jschristie/docs/sources/deployment/index.md

   single sign-on.
 - **oxAuth RP:** The oxAuth RP is a web UI to enable OpenID Connect discovery, dynamic client registration, and authentication testing.
+- **oxEleven:** Web Application providing REST API's for a PKCS #11 interface using SoftHSMv2 as cryptographic store.

 *__Note:__* * implies that the software should *always* be deployed.